Skip to main content

 In the National Football Administration, Magogo served as Secretary FUFA Competitions Committee (2005-2011), Chairman FUFA Licensing Board, member AFCON 2012 mobilisation committee (headed by Hon.
 Obua Hamson), FIFA Transfer Matching System (TMS) Agent for Uganda, member of the FUFA EXCOM representing Kampala region and member of the Board of Directors Nakivubo War Memorial Stadium.

-He was co-opted on the CAF Executive Committee in 2017 by CAF President Mr. Ahmad Ahmad being elected on 18th July 2019 to represent the CAF East-Central zone (CECAFA region) on to the CAF Executive.
+He was co-opted on the CAF Executive Committee in 2017 by CAF President Mr. Ahmad Ahmad and elected on 18th July 2019 to represent the CAF East-Central zone (CECAFA region) on to the CAF Executive until 2023.

 He also served as Chairman of FUFA Marketing Committee and Member of the Board of Directors Mandela National Stadium Limited.

-On 14th January 2021, Magogo was voted as the Member of Parliament for Budiope East in Buyende district and will represent the Constituency for the next five years (2021-2026).
+On 14th January 2021, Magogo was voted as the Member of Parliament for Budiope East in Buyende District and represents the Constituency for the (2021-2026) term of office.

 Innovations

-Magogo is credited for having transformed the league and football competition systems in Uganda and particularly the FUFA Big League and Regional Leagues.
+Magogo is credited for transforming the league and football competition systems in Uganda and particularly the FUFA Big League and Regional Leagues.

 He is also responsible for starting the players contracting regulations and system in Uganda, negotiating and concluding the various sponsorships to football.
 Magogo has been a key player in the governance reforms at FUFA and was a pivotal figure in the FUFA Presidency of Mr. Lawrence Mulindwa (2005-2013).